deblnia/sql-201/README.md

 ### Use CTEs

 As Teej says, common table expressions (CTEs) are the closest thing SQL has to import statements.
-They help organize logic by isolating transformations.
+They help organize logic by isolating transformations, and let you define a sub-table to work with or from.

     **One business rule per CTE** is a good rule of thumb, just to keep things atomic.